 Biology Major (BS)

-Calvin’s connections with the local, national and global scientific community open up tremendous experiential learning opportunities for you.
+Calvin’s connections with the local, national, and global scientific community open up tremendous experiential learning opportunities for you.
 Research facilities and equipment, funded in part by numerous grants from the National Science Foundation, offer you the tools you need to excel in this field.

-Secondary Education - Biology Major (BA)
+Biology Secondary Education Major

 Calvin’s biology minor (19-20 semester hours) includes five electives, one of which can be fulfilled by completing an approved laboratory interim course.